• Skip to primary navigation

 An old fashioned blackberry crisp with a twist.
 Cabernet (or red wine of preference) perfectly compliments the blackberries for a simple but fabulous fruit dessert.
 Topped with vanilla ice cream for an anytime dessert you can put together before your oven pre-heats.

-A serving of blackberry crisp in a white serving dish with ice cream
+A white dish of blackberry crisp with vanilla ice cream.

 A blackberry crisp with cabernet added to the berries is naturally sweet from fresh or frozen berries infused with your favorite red wine.
+The red wine compliments the sweet blackberries.
 Top it off with a crispy oat topping and vanilla ice cream and you have an easy but elegant fruit dessert.

 A spoon in a baking dish of blackberry cabernet crissp

-Blackberries are naturally sweet when they’re ripe right off the vine, but they don’t ripen after they’ve been picked so make sure you choose berries that are dark in color, plump and shiny.
+Blackberries are naturally sweet when they’re ripe, but they don’t ripen after they’ve been picked so make sure you choose berries that are dark in color, plump and shiny.
 They will become dull as they age.

-When blackberries are ripe in your area, (in NC it isn’t until June, but in other areas you can find them from June through August), give this recipe a try or add cabernet to your favorite recipe.
-It adds a very subtle flavor but compliments the blackberries.
-You can also add it to your favorite blackberry cobbler or blackberry crumble.
-It’s pretty tasty when combined with blueberries.
+When blackberries are ripe in your area, (in NC it isn’t until June, but in other areas you can find them from June through August), give this recipe a try.
+The red wine adds a very subtle flavor but compliments the blackberries.
+It’s also pretty tasty when combined with blueberries.

 The age old question is what’s the difference between a cobbler, crisp and crumble.
 The short answer is that a cobbler has a biscuit like topping, a crumble is not quite as cakey, more like a streusel and a crisp generally has oatmeal to make it crisp when it bakes.